-MSA can provide psychiatric assessment, diagnosis and treatment for a range of difficulties young people may experience including:
+MSA can provide psychiatric and psychological assessment, diagnosis and treatment for a range of difficulties young people may experience including:

 Additional assessments may also be required including school observations (to assess a child's behaviour in a classroom setting), and cognitive testing to aid understanding of a young person's learning style and ability.

 All interventions are tailored to a young person's unique circumstances and often involve family based approaches and liaison with schools and colleges.
 This ensures effective strategies can be implemented across a range of environments.

 Throughout all of our work we aim to support parents and carers.
 This can take the form of: